 Once the crown pieces are cut, install the Piece #6 and then fit #7 & #8 into place.
 You will want to put some glue on the corners to help create a strong bond.

 If you ever get to a point during this tutorial and think “man, I feel like I just read another language with all those numbers and measurements, then realize we are good friends!
 This type of project is something I personally could never feel comfortable with doing on my own.
 Cutting the wood, totally.
-But thats only if Jeremy was telling me exactly what measurement to cut it at!
-I can pretend all day long that I am a fabulous DIYing mama, but truth is is that I need J for a whollee lot of these projects:)
+But that’s only if Jeremy was telling me exactly what measurement to cut it at!
+I can pretend all day long that I am a fabulous DIYing mama, but truth is that I need J for a whollee lot of these projects:)

+Also, I would not recommend doing this without some professional help.
+Especially, if you’re working on your entry doors, you’ve to make sure that all the measurements are accurate.
 Hope this helps any of you that were wanting to add a punch to your doors.
 And if you live in a home that trim like this came stock, well- just now a girl back in AZ is working hard to have what you have;)

 What little things like this in your home are things that you are just driven crazy by, knowing that other states have that all over?
 Wrap around front porches, yea- totally dreamy, and totally not in Phoenix.
 Brick laden streets?
 For sure not here- but I don’t even know where?